 In this section we present the main aspects of managing the MicroK8s cluster.

 When deploying the CloudFormation template the administrator is asked for the version of Kubernetes to install.
 With MicroK8s the cluster is always kept on the latest patch release within the Kubernetes version track selected.
 For example, assuming the Kubernetes version selection is v1.21, the cluster will be upgrading transparently to the latest 1.21 patch releases without any human intervention.

-To upgrade to a new ubernetes track (eg from 1.21 to 1.24) the administrator needs to follow the official instructions on the topic.
-Such non-patch upgrades are not automated since kubernetes APIs may be removed or changed as part of them.
+To upgrade to a new Kubernetes track (e.g. from 1.21 to 1.24) the administrator needs to follow the official instructions from this page.
+Such non-patch upgrades are not automated since Kubernetes APIs may be removed or changed as part of them.
 The administrator needs to ensure the hosted workloads will not be affected by this kind up upgrade.

 MicroK8s delivers a pure Kubernetes experience with the smallest resource footprint possible.
 However, in most cases, you may require additional services.
 MicroK8s caters for this with the concept of “Addons” - extra services which can easily be added to MicroK8s.
 These addons can be enabled and disabled at any time, and most are pre-configured to ‘just work’ without any further set up.

 Addons can be enabled with the “microk8s enable” command.
 For example: